-We’re not pushy when we make the calls, but wording things this way allows more people to agree to an appointment, and more people that you’re able to get in front of as a trusted insurance advisor.
+We’re not pushy when we make the calls, but wording things this way allows more people to agree to an appointment and more people you can get in front of as a trusted insurance advisor.

 That leads us to number 6.

 Lesson #6: Don’t be pushy, but have responses ready for common objections.